09.21.14: I am noticing the smartphone is taking over from the PC in many ways.

 As strange as it may sound,

-Canadian court has ruled that phones can be searched without a warrant as long as they are not encrypted.
+a Canadian court has ruled that phones can be searched without a warrant as long as they are not encrypted.

 Surprise, a California Supreme Court has also ruled that police officers can lawfully search YOUR cell phone without a warrant if it’s taken from you during arrest – but they would require a warrant if it was encrypted.